 In the land of Zig-Zag, there are only two types of people: truth tellers who always tell the truth and zig zags who if questioned either tell the truth or lie.
 The zig zags never lie or tell the truth twice in a row when questioned.
 We can infer which of the following: A) In the land of Zig-Zag, if a person is asked if they are a truth teller and they answer affirmatively, then the next answer he or she gives to a question must be true.
 B) In the land of Zig-Zag, if you ask whether their neighbor is a truth teller and the person answers in the negative, then the answer the neighbor gives to the next question is most likely true.
 C) Both A and B D) Neither A nor B

 The LSAT is unique among the various standardized tests in that it includes sections that try to show the logic capabilities of the test-takers, based on logically analyzing reading passages AND doing "logic puzzles".
 You may have seen logic puzzles in various media, such as Dell(tm) puzzle books or Games(tm) Magazine.
 A typical puzzle would be on the lines of "Mrs. Wiggins has a case with four shelves, each holding a different animal toy that she got from four different relatives in four different years.
 From the clues determine which shelves have which animal, who gave her the animal, and the year she got it."
 There are then clues such as "The cat is on the shelf below the one she got from her nephew and above the one she got in 2011 (which is not the dog)."
 With those clues, the solution can be worked out.
-The difference between these puzzles and the LSAT is that these puzzles have one and only one solution, while the LSAT sets up situations then would ask "if the... read more
+The difference between these puzzles and the LSAT is that these puzzles have one and only one... read more

 To those of you looking for a tutor that has a range of possibilities, I dedicate this blog to you.
 Being a recent graduate from the University of California, Santa Barbara, I know what it takes to use study skills to focus and remain organized in order to maintain a clean academic record.
 Graduating in only three years, I have had the opportunity to manage a schedule of work and school and internships, while studying and applying to law schools.
 Organization is one of my many skills that translates into my tutoring ability.
 I am currently a tutor.
 My focus has been editing, proofreading and college applications.
 However, I am a former kindergarten instructor.
 That opportunity fine tuned my patience, my understand that each student is an individual learner, and taught me how to approach difficult situations with younger children.
 I look forward to opportunities to come from this site, and look forward to your commentary.
 Many thanks, Davina